-2024: This course will be taught in person (except for the recorded or via Zoom lectures as listed in the syllabus).
-Those unable to attend in person (illness, long commute) should contact Prof. Doty via Canvas for a Zoom link
+This course will be taught in person (except for the recorded or via Zoom lectures as listed in the syllabus).
+Those unable to attend in person (such as for illness) should contact Prof. Doty via Canvas for a Zoom link at least 1 hour prior to class.

 ENVIRONMENTAL APPLICATIONS OF PLANTS: Bioenergy and Bioremediation